Hydrodynamic limit of the incompressible Navier-Stokes-Fourier-Maxwell System with Ohm's Law from the Vlasov-Maxwell-Boltzmann system: Hilbert expansion approach: Introduction

-Two-species Vlasov-Maxwell-Boltzmann system (in brief, VMB) describes the evolution of a gas of two species of oppositely charged particles (cations of charge $q^+ > 0$ and mass $m^+>0$, and anions of charge $-q^- <0$ and mass $m^->0$), subject to auto-induced electromagnetic forces.
-Such a gas of charged particles, under a global neutrality condition, is called a plasma.
-The particle number densities $F^+(t,x,v) \geq 0 $ and $F^-(t,x,v) \geq 0 $ represent the distributions of the positively charged ions (i.e. cations), and the negatively charged ions (i.e. anions) at time $t\geq 0$, position $x\in \mathbb{T}^3$, with velocity $v\in \mathbb{R}^3$, respectively.
-Precisely, VMB system consists the following equations:
+The two-species Vlasov-Maxwell-Boltzmann (VMB) system describes the evolution of a gas of two species of oppositely charged particles (cations of charge $q^+ > 0$ and mass $m^+>0$, and anions of charge $-q^- <0$ and mass $m^->0$), subject to auto-induced electromagnetic forces.
+Such a gas of charged particles equipped with a global neutrality condition is usually called a plasma.
+The unknowns $F^+(t,x,v) \geq 0 $ and $F^-(t,x,v) \geq 0 $ represent respectively the particle number densities of the positive charged ions (i.e., cations), and the negative charged ions (i.e., anions), which are at position $x\in \mathbb{T}^3$ with velocity $v\in \mathbb{R}^3$, at time $t\geq 0$.
+The VMB system reads as follows:

-The evolutions of the densities $F^\pm$ are governed by the Vlasov-Boltzmann equations, which are the first two lines in \eqref{VMB-0}.
-They tell that the variations of the densities $F^\pm$ along the trajectories of the particles are subject to the influence of a Lorentz force and inter-particel collisions in the gas.
-The Lorentz force acting on the gas is auto-induced.
-That is, the electric field $E(t,x)$ and the magnetic field $B(t,x)$ are generated by the motion of the particles in the plasma itself.
-Their motion is governed by the Maxwell's equations, which are the remaining equations in \eqref{VMB-0}, namely Amp\`ere equation, Faraday's equation and Gauss' laws.
-In \eqref{VMB-0}, the physical constants $\mu_0, \eps_0 >0$ are, respectively, the vacuum permeability (or magnetic constant) and the vacuum permittivity (or electric constant).
-Note that their relation to the speed of light is the formula $c=\frac{1}{\sqrt{\mu_0\eps_0}}$.
-For the sake of mathematical convenience, we make the simplification that both kinds of particles have the same mass $m^\pm=m>0$ and charge $q^\pm = q >0$.
+Here the evolution of the densities $F^\pm$ are governed by the Vlasov-Boltzmann equations in the first two equations of \eqref{VMB-0}.
+This means that the variations of densities along the particle trajectories are subject to the influence of an auto-induced Lorentz force and inter-particle collisions in the gas.
+The electric field $E(t,x)$ and the magnetic field $B(t,x)$, which are generated by the motion of the particles in the plasma itself, are governed by the Maxwell equation.
+It consists of the Amp\`ere equation, Faraday's equation and Gauss' laws, representing in the third, fourth, and the last two equations, respectively.
+The vacuum permeability and permittivity (or say, the magnetic and electric constants) are denoted, respectively, by the physical coefficients $\mu_0, \eps_0 >0$.
+Both species of particles are assumed here to have the same mass $m^\pm=m>0$ and charge $q^\pm = q >0$.

-The collision between particles is given by the standard Boltzmann collision operator $Q(f,h)$ with hard potential.
-Let $f(v)$, $h(v)$ be two number density functions for two types of particles with the same mass, then $Q(f,h)(v)$ is defined as
+In the VMB system \eqref{VMB-0}, the collision between particles is given by the standard Boltzmann collision operator $Q(f,h)$, with respect to two species of density functions $f(v)$, $h(v)$.
+The bilinear operator $Q(f,h)(v)$ is defined as